Call Us @ (617) 357-5255

 Light

-Split Leaf and Swiss Cheese philodendron plants require bright but indirect sunlight to grow and thrive.
+Swiss Cheese and Split Leaf philodendron plants require bright but indirect sunlight to grow and thrive.
 If you offer too much sunlight in the summer, the foliage will be more likely to get burnt.
 You may be surprised to learn that this plant can also grow outside in the shade or semi-shade of the woodlands, which you can keep in mind if you add it to an urban garden.

 Indoor vs. Outdoor